 To the founder of the Frary Family Association, the genealogy to their family branch, though simple, was an open book, thanks to the research of Hobart Dickinson Frary, which had been distributed as typewritten copy to his cousins around 1910.
 The importance of the Deerfield, MA “Frary House” of Miss C. Alice Baker had been recognized by him.

 In November, 1968, correspondence among Louise Collis Thresher, Thomas Creswell Frary and his brother, Charles Samuel Frary, Jr.,all being descendants of Cephus Field Frary, established a mutual interest in the possibility of attracting other Frary descendants to a meeting that might result in a formal association.
 All New England and New York telephone books and others in Boston Public Library, as well as many found elsewhere on business trips, were examined, and a surprising 200 Frarys were located in this way.

 In 1970, the first meeting was attended by 65 organizing members and was chaired by Charles J Micoleau.
 Bylaws were adopted under which it was established that annual meetings were to be scheduled and a journal and newsletter published.
-The following purposed of the Association were adopted:
+The following purpose of the Association was adopted: